 The time required for this process can vary depending on the accessibility of information and the cooperation of involved parties.

 Before filing a lawsuit, your attorney will typically attempt to negotiate a settlement with the at-fault party’s insurance company.
-This process generally involves submitting a demand letter that outlines your damages and the compensation you seek.
+This process involves submitting a demand letter that outlines your damages and the compensation you seek.

-If negotiations with the insurance company fail, an attorney can file a lawsuit on your behalf.
+If negotiations with the insurance company fail, your attorney can file a lawsuit on your behalf.
 This initiates the discovery process, which is a formal exchange of information between the parties involved in the lawsuit.

 If your case proceeds to trial, several factors can affect the timeline.
 The court’s schedule, availability, and any pretrial motions and hearings can cause delays.